Sunrise Surf Break

 All of the graphs for the surf breaks presented on Surf-Forecast.com are on the same scale to enable comparison between locations around the world.

-Sunrise sea temperatures peak in the range 25 to 27°C (77 to 81°F) on around the 4th of February and are at their lowest on about the 31st of July, in the range 20 to 22°C (68 to 72°F).
-Year round warm sea temperatures at Sunrise climb to their maximum in early February.
+Sunrise sea temperatures peak in the range 25 to 27°C (77 to 81°F) on around the 4th of February and are at their lowest on about the 1st of August, in the range 20 to 22°C (68 to 72°F).
+Year round warm sea temperatures at Sunrise climb to their warmest in early February.
 Even then a rash vest and board shorts should be fine for surfing at any time of year.
-Sunrise sea temperatures are lowest at the end of July.
+Sunrise sea temperatures are lowest at the beginning of August.
 Surfers should use a 2mm long sleeve shorty or a 3/2mm spring wetsuit if the wind is up.

 Actual sea surface water temperatures close to shore at Sunrise can vary by several degrees compared with these open water averages.
 This is especially true after heavy rain, close to river mouths or after long periods of strong offshore winds.
 Offshore winds cause colder deep water to replace surface water that has been warmed by the sun.
 Air temperature, wind-chill and sunshine should also be considered before deciding on the kind of wetsuit needed to stay warm when surfing at Sunrise.
 Refer to our detailed weather forecasts for this information.